Find Grad Schools

 What Does it Take to Be a Nursery Worker?

-Nursery Worker Definition Work in nursery facilities or at customer location planting, cultivating, harvesting, and transplanting trees, shrubs, or plants.
+Career Description Work in nursery facilities or at customer location planting, cultivating, harvesting, and transplanting trees, shrubs, or plants.

-A Day in the Life of a Nursery Worker
+Life As a Nursery Worker

 • Dig, cut, and transplant seedlings, cuttings, trees, and shrubs.